umbraco/UmbracoDocs/Umbraco-Cloud/Upgrades/Migrating-from-8-to-10/index.md

     DBCC CHECKIDENT(umbracoPropertyData)
     ```

-You should now be able to see your members and member groups in the Umbraco back office, and login using existing member accounts on your front-end website.
+You should now see your Members and Member Groups in the Umbraco backoffice, and login using existing Member accounts on your front-end website.

 ## Step 5: Deploy and Test on Umbraco Cloud